lundinc2/amazon-freertos/libraries/abstractions/pkcs11/test_plan.md

 ### Verification
 #### Using mbed TLS
-(Currently this is the only method we support, I hope to update that before merging this report) TODO/TBD:
-- Create a macro to disable mbed TLS verification
-- Document what is being verified
--
+Crypto operations such as creating a digest or a signature are verified using mbed TLS.

 #### Using OpenSSL
-This is an alternative to cross-verify the capabilities of the PKCS #11 implementation / device.
-Instead of using the device to cross-verify it's own capabilities, the proposal is to use OpenSSL and a separate device to make sure that the tests can be trusted.
-This could be done in a python script or something similar, or manual verification.
+In the future this may be an alternative to cross-verify the capabilities of the PKCS #11 implementation / device.
+Instead of using the device to cross-verify it's own capabilities, the device will output data to the serial port, and the data will be examined and verified by an external program.

-Should we go ahead with this will need to supply some automated way to run this for IDT.
-Ideally IDT would use a script similar to the one that would be hosted in reference integrations repo.

 Why:
 - Some devices may be too small to link two crypto stacks.
 - All of our crypto/tls is very tightly coupled to mbed TLS, decoupling the tests from mbed TLS is another step towards being agnostic to the implementation.
 - This moves some responsibility from the tests to the device that is verifying the qualification.
 - Remove one dependency from the tests (or support either method).

-TODO/TBD:
-- Propose this as a mechanism of verification
-- Introduce support to IDT if this is the case
-- Create scripts that automate the cross-verification
-- Determine the proper mechanism for delivering the data to verify -

 ### Test Order
 Generally the order of these tests does not matter.
 The exception is the Full_PKCS11_SignVerify test group.
 This group has a dependency for the credentials used in the test to already exist.
 Depending on what provisioning mechanism the device / PKCS #11 port supports, there are various ways to load these credentials onto the device.